varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-2-dir/stochastic-differential-equations.md

 Depending upon the form of $a$ and $b$, Eqn {eq}`eq-ito-process` can sometimes be solved analytically.
-However, in the general case, we'll need to solve Eqn {eq}`eq-ito-process` numerically; numerical approximations to the solution of Eqn {eq}`eq-ito-process` can be developed quickly; however, they have different levels of error depending upon the solution approach.
+However, in the general case, we'll need to solve Eqn {eq}`eq-ito-process` numerically.
+Numerical approximations to the solution of Eqn {eq}`eq-ito-process` can be developed quickly; however, they have different levels of error depending upon the solution approach.

 ### Ito's Lemma